24p: 24p on DVD

 MPEG-2 stream on DVDs is capable of storing the 24000 ÷ 1001 frames losslessly packing them into fields in 30 ÷ 1001 interlaced stream using soft telecine flags.
 Most of movies are thus laid to disc as a 24000 ÷ 1001 soft telecined stream.
 With a progressive-scan DVD player and a progressive display, such as an HDTV, the inverse telecine is applied and progressive frames are restored.
 There is no conversion to an interlaced format, which eliminates the appearance of any interlace or deinterlacing artifacts.
 When displayed on a back then standard NTSC TV (which only displays 60i) the DVD player will read soft telecine flags and repeat frames, applying interlace to the signal.

 In traditional back then television broadcast and VHS, the video stream has 3:2 pulldown already added.
-This material could not have been displayed progressively without the resolution loss of deinterlacing, unless the deinterlacer has accurate cadence detection and the rusulting framerate was two times more than frame rate of DVD.
+This material could not have been displayed progressively without the resolution loss of deinterlacing, unless the deinterlacer has accurate cadence detection and the resulting framerate was two times more than frame rate of DVD.

 Soft telecine flags can be applied to only some portions of a stream.
 What that means is that part of the movie is progressive and should be inverse telecined and part of the movie is interlaced and should be deinterlaced or presented on interlaced display.
 That makes the movie variable frame rate (VFR).
 Moreover, even more complicated cadences can be present on DVDs and those should be also correctly handled.

 24p video production

 Increasingly, 24p is used to acquire video.
 The most prolific use of this has been with HDTV and digital cinema such as the Star Wars prequel trilogy.

-In 2002, Panasonic released the Prosumer DV camera AG-DVX100 (followed by the updated models AG-DVX100A in 2003 and AG-DVX100B in 2005).
+In 2002, Panasonic released the Prosumer DV camera AG-DVX100 (followed by the updated models AG-DVX100A in 2004 and AG-DVX100B in 2005).
 This camera was the first DV camera that could switch between different frame rates, including 60i, 30p, and 24p with a choice between the 2:3:3:2 or 3:2 pulldown schemes.
 The 24p feature on the camera produces film-like video that is preferred by many narrative filmmakers.
 Canon soon followed suit with the Canon XL-2, offering the same frame rates and pulldown choices as the DVX100.

 Following the success of the DVX100, in December, 2005, Panasonic released the Panasonic AG-HVX200, which offers 24p HD at the sub-$10,000 level.
 Basically an HD version of the DVX100 series, it heavily targets independent filmmakers, as HD has a much higher resolution than DV and will generally look superior on a film blow-up.
 It is also noteworthy that the camera records HD footage, complete with clip information, to static P2 memory cards instead of tape.
 This signified a radical change in the video editing workflow.

 For recording 24p to tape in formats which typically do not support 24p, such as DV, options include PsF (Progressive segmented Frame), 2:3 Pulldown and advanced pulldown.

 Some music videos and television series today are shot with 24p video.